 At first, learning songs by ear is about letting your hands get a feel for the fretboard (or whatever your instrument is).
 What do I need to do to make the pitch go up?
 How does it go down?
 By figuring out stuff by ear, this intuitive sense of what your hands need to do to produce a certain sound will become more and more tuned in and precise.
 You don’t need any knowledge of music theory for this.
 The beginning of ear training is theory-free.

-If you've listened closely, now grab your guitar and try to figure out the very first note.
+Listen closely to the riff and then grab your guitar to figure out the very first note.
 Next, fill out that note in this interactive tab and hit the 'check tab' button to see if you got the first note right.
 (It will turn green or red depending on if you got it right.)

 Exercise 2.
 Learn your own solos